Checkmk

 Monitoring connections

-You can specify your own thresholds for the utilization of the maximum number of simultaneous connections specified by MSSQL, as these are much more dependent on the structure of your MSSQL instance than with other services.
-You can set up the corresponding thresholds in no time at all using a rule from the MSSQL Connections rule set.
+You can specify your own threshold values for the utilization of the maximum number of simultaneous connections specified by MSSQL, as these are much more dependent on the structure of your MSSQL instance than with other services.
+You can set up the corresponding threshold values in no time at all using a rule from the MSSQL Connections rule set.

 Monitoring file sizes

-You can also define thresholds for the sizes of individual files in MSSQL.
-To do this, use the rule set MSSQL datafile sizes.
+You can also define threshold values for the sizes of individual files in MSSQL.
+To do this, use the MSSQL datafile sizes rule set.

-CEE Setup is greatly simplified in the commercial editions using the Agent Bakery, as syntax errors in the configuration files are avoided and adjustments to changing environments can be made easily.
-The main difference compared to a manual installation is that you will only need to work on the MSSQL host on the command line if you want to make special MSSQL-specific configurations.
+CEE The setup has been very simplified in the commercial editions using the Agent Bakery, as syntax errors in the configuration files are avoided and customizations to suit changing environments can be made easily.
+The main difference to a manual installation is that you only have to work on the MSSQL host via the command line if you want to make special MSSQL-specific configurations.

-For the initial setup, it is sufficient to create a corresponding rule in the agent bakery.
+For the initial setup it is sufficient to create a corresponding rule in the Agent Bakery.
 You can find the rule set under Setup > Agents > Windows, Linux, Solaris, AIX > Agent rules.
-You can then search for mssql in the search field:
+There search for mssql in the search field:

 The rule ‘Microsoft SQL Server (Linux, Windows)’ in the agent rules.

-Instead, use the SQL Server Authentication, select the SQL Database User Credentials option, also enter the Login name in the User field and add the corresponding Password.
+If you use SQL Server Authentication instead, select the SQL database user credentials option, and also enter the Login name (see Using a dedicated account) in the User field and add the corresponding Password.

 With the settings you have just made, you first create a simple agent for monitoring your MSSQL instance, which is located directly on the host.
-All available data is evaluated directly in Checkmk and this should be sufficient for a standard setup.
-However, if you have a more complex MSSQL world in your organization, there are further options, both for monitoring the database on the same host and for monitoring it on a remote host.
-These are basically the same for both connection types.
+All available data is evaluated directly in Checkmk and this should be sufficient for a typical case scenario.
+However, if your organization has a more complex MSSQL environment, there are further options, both for monitoring the database on the same host and for monitoring it on a remote host.
+These options are basically the same for both connection types.

 Connection

-If you need more specific connection data for the general connection to the MS SQL server, you can enter it here.
+If you need more specific connection data for the general connection to the MSSQL server, you can specify this here.

 Data to collect (Sections)

-Here you can restrict section by section which data should be collected or whether it should be collected synchronously or asynchronously.
+Here you can restrict by section which data should be collected and whether it should be collected synchronously or asynchronously.

 Cache age for asynchronous checks

-You can change the caching period in seconds for the previously defined asynchronous checks.
+You can change the cache period in seconds for the previously defined asynchronous checks.

 Map data to specific host (Piggyback)